Frequently Asked Questions (FAQ)

 Q: Where can I get help in learning to write a good grant?

 A: There are numerous Internet sources for tutorials on grant writing.
 Several good tutorials produced at NIH are listed in our HELP section.
-Staff in Regional Medical Libraries of the NLM's National Network of Libraries of Medicine (NN/LM) can help you find Internet-based tutorials.
+Staff in Regional Medical Libraries of the NLM's Network of the National Library of Medicine (NNLM) can help you find Internet-based tutorials.
 Contact information for the closest Regional Medical Library is available through a clickable map available at: //nnlm.gov.